 - 2tbsp vegetable oil

-- Heat the oil in a large pan over a medium heat.
-Add the shallot, garlic, chillis and ginger.
-Stir fry for 2-3 minutes, or until the shallot has softened.
+- Heat the oven to 160°C (gas mark 2-3).
+Heat the oil in a large, heatproof casserole dish over a medium heat.
+Add the bacon, garlic and leeks and cook over a medium heat, stirring occasionally, for 5-10 minutes, or until the leeks have softened.

 - Tuck in the thyme, bay leaves, celery and root vegetables.
 Add the chicken to the casserole (breast-side up) and season it with a little salt and freshly ground black pepper.
 Add enough stock to a depth of 2cm. (¾in)

 - Cover it tightly with foil or a lid, then place the casserole in the oven and roast for 1¾hours, basting occasionally with the pan juices.
 Increase the heat to 180°C (gas mark 4) and remove the lid 20 minutes before the end of the cooking time, to allow the chicken to brown.

 - Remove the chicken and vegetables to a warm dish and check the sauce.
 Skim off any fat, adjust the seasoning and, if the sauce is too thin, reduce it over a high heat on the stove top.
 Transfer the sauce to a jug.
 Discard the thyme and bay leaves.
 Serve with vegetables.